Okay, so you just found Coast Professional has your federal student loans and is about to send a notice of garnishment to your job. Don’t worry.

 The U.S. Department of Education hires private debt collectors to handle the collection of defaulted student loan debt.
 Coast Professional is one of those debt collectors.

-Like Professional Bureau of Collections of Maryland and Conserve, Coast doesn’t own your loan.
+Coast doesn’t own your loan.
 They haven’t bought it for pennies on the dollar.
 They’re simply a debt collection agency the Department of Education uses to handle debt collection.

 On a separate note.